jmuelbert/anniversaryreminder/README_en.md

         dotnet ef database update
     ```

-- Damit wird die Anwendung und eine neue leere Datenbank erstellt.
+- Create the app and a new blank database.

-### Linux oder MacOS
+### Linux or macOS

-- Öffnen Sie eine Eingabeaufforderung
+- Open a command prompt and execute

     ```bash
         cd src/anniversaryreminder